minjo1234/TIL/3.Resource/CS/Cloud/AWS/Load Balancer.md

 ### SSL/TLS - Basics

-- An SSL Certificate allows traffic between your clients and
+- An SSL Certificate allows traffic between your clients and your load balancer to be encrypted in transit (in-flight encryption)